As I was digging into 2021 healthcare SEO strategies for this article, I remembered a tweet that went viral last year. It read, “Is SEO dead?”

 Trustworthy, accurate writing is more likely to keep readers interested in your website and show search engines that you provide quality content.
 It can also improve your reputation with potential patients.
 Make sure you are linking out to credible websites and sourcing reputable subject matter experts.

-New SEO strategies and voice search go hand-in-hand
+Good SEO content and voice search go hand-in-hand

 Voice search-friendly content not only considers what your potential patients are asking but also how they are asking it.
 What questions are they saying (or typing) into their phones?
 The content should also: